IoTReady/iotready.github.io/blog/a9-gsm-gps-iot-module-library.md

 ---
-title: Perfect building blocks for mobile IoT devices
+title: Easy to use GSM and GPS building blocks for mobile IoT devices
 excerpt: >-
   Among the numerous applications that IoT technology has been applied to, there is a large class of applications that need some unique capabilities from their underlying hardware platform in order to enable their construction.
 date: '2020-12-03'